azharcv/Assignment/README.md

 # Assignment

+I made an app that contains a screen with home page,detail page,Searching title

 Instrumentation tests coverage reports
 Generating instrumentation tests code coverage reports requires a minor change to the build script.